 Staff new to the practice received a structured three month induction programme.
-We reviewed records of training and completed continual professional development (CPD), required for clinician's registration with the General Dental Council (GDC), which confirmed staff had completed the required CPD and training recommended by GDC.
+We were unable to review records of training and completed continual professional development (CPD), required for clinician's registration with the General Dental Council, on the day of our inspection.
+Information submitted by the provider following our inspection confirmed staff had completed the required CPD.